 The probable reason why WADA declined to list Higenamine specifically is because it wasn't an issue until relatively recently.
 De Hon said his first encounter with the substance was in April 2013 when it came to his attention as the main ingredient in an "infamous nutritional supplement."
 That was around the time JACK3D entered the popular news cycle for its controversial ingredient DMAA, a stimulant with the effect somewhere between high doses of caffeine and low doses of amphetamines.
 In 2012, the company behind it released a related pre-workout product called JACK3D Micro which focused less on stimulants, replacing DMAA with Higenamine to increase oxygen and blood flow during workouts.

 Sakho's team commissioned expert testimony from two scientists: Professor Richard Bloomer of the University of Memphis and Nobel Prize-winner Professor Brian Kobilka of Stanford University.
-Kobilka's testimony addressed Higenamine's status as a beta2-agonist.
-The science behind it is complicated, but, according to Mike Morgan, another highly regarded sports lawyer specialising in anti-doping cases who led the Sakho legal team, Kobilka found that Higenamine has not been studied very extensively.
+Kobilka's testimony addressed Higenamine's status as a beta2-Agonist.
+The science behind it is complicated, but, according to Mike Morgan, another highly-regarded sports lawyer specializing in anti-doping cases who led the Sakho legal team, Kobilka found that Higenamine has not been studied very extensively.
 Many of the studies on Higenamine have been done on rodents, and most determined that Higenamine is a beta1-agonist, which is not banned by WADA.
 A 2008 study on rodents raised the possibility that Higenamine is also a beta2-agonist, but added the caveat that this effect was "extremely weak," as Morgan put it.
-Kobilka's final conclusion: no proper study has been done on humans which can definitively say that Higenamine acts as a beta2-agonist.
+Kobilka's final conclusion: no proper study has been done on humans which can definitively say that Higenamine acts as a beta2-Agonist.
 Kobilka declined to comment on his testimony.

 The other expert, Richard Bloomer, told VICE Sports his testimony regarded Higenamine's supposed performance-enhancing benefits.
 He has written two papers on the subject which found Higenamine is comparable to "moderate doses of caffeine" which is not banned by WADA.

-When I asked Jacobs what Sakho – who asked his medical advisor if he could take the supplement containing Higenamine and was given the all-clear – could have done to recognise Higenamine as a beta2-agonist and therefore a banned substance, Jacobs replied: "There's no way he could have gotten a definitive answer."
+When I asked Jacobs what Sakho—who asked his medical advisor if he could take the supplement containing Higenamine and was given the all-clear—could have done to recognize Higenamine as a beta2-Agonist and therefore a banned substance, Jacobs replied, "There's no way he could have gotten a definitive answer."

 In fact, even the director of the lab testing Sakho's sample didn't know the answer.
 In his testimony to the UEFA panel, Dr. Hans Geyer stated that he had to check with WADA if Higenamine was actually a prohibited substance.
 (Geyer did not respond to several VICE Sports attempts to contact him, but Morgan said that Geyer had been familiar with Bloomer's work on the subject.)
 The panel called the mere fact that Geyer had to check with WADA about Higenamine's status "telling."